FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

 ### Creating an ELN entry from YAML

 Analogous to the simulation code parsers, NOMAD has a parser for its native schema &mdash; the NOMAD MetaInfo.
-This parser is automatically executed for files named `<file_name>.archive.yaml`.
+This parser is automatically executed for files named `<file_name>.archive.yaml` (see the Note under [Explanation > From files to data > Parsing](../../explanation/basics.md#parsing)).
 Actually, this is exactly the functionality that we are using to upload our workflows.

 In this way, users can also create ELN entries, by uploading a YAML file populated according to one of NOMAD's ELN built-in schemas.
 For example, we can create a basic ELN entry by creating and uploading a file, e.g. `basic_eln_entry.archive.yaml`, with the contents: